 1. From Patch management (on the sidebar), click OS patches > Available patches.

-Note: You can also view them via the Installed patches and Failed patches tabs.
+Note: CVE and CVSS info is also available via the Installed patches and Failed patches subtabs.

 2. In the CVEs column, click the number pill on the patch.